dbroockman/repeated-online-panel-experiments/README.md

 In addition, [this image](baseline recruitment/how long to keep survey open.png) provides an example of how survey response rates grow over time once mail arrives.
 Many people respond right away but over 40% of responses come in over a week after mail arrives.
 This suggests one should leave the survey open for at least two weeks after mail arrives.

 The recruitment letters contain unique login codes for each individual and a website that redirects them to the survey.

+See our companion paper [Increasing Response Rates and Representativeness of Online Panels Recruited by Mail: Evidence from Experiments in 12 Original Surveys](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3136245) for recommendations on recruitment letter text, survey naming, etc.

 ## Website / Landing Page